Brand Storytelling. You’ve probably heard the term before, but what exactly does it mean?

 2) Great stories are not complicated.
 Trying to tell too much is one of the easiest ways to lose your audience.
 Remember they need to be able to picture themselves as the main character of your story, so this is not the time to dive into all the bells and whistles.
 One of our favorite pieces of storytelling advice comes from writer and publisher of America Comes Alive, Kate Kelly.
 “Be curious and be simple.
 Make sure you walk through the stories in as simple a manner as you can so that people will have a full understanding.”

 3) Don’t tell an incohesive story.
 It’s one of the biggest mistakes with brand storytelling.
 Without a clear point for people to emotionally connect with, your message will be lost in the sea of content people pass over every day.
-You also want to make sure you aren’t telling the wrong story, otherwise, you may become memorable for all the wrong reasons.
+You also want to make sure you aren’t telling the wrong story, otherwise you may become memorable for all the wrong reasons.

 4) Every great brand story should be authentic.
 This means no false promises or unrealistic expectations.
 One way to go about this is to rely on stories from your customers themselves.
 Pulling from reviews or case studies can be a great way to make sure you’re telling accurate stories that will resonate with your customers.

 5) Make sure you’re consistent with your storytelling.
 Don’t say one thing in your commercial only to have your landing page reflect something different.
-Not only is there a chance to create confusion, but it will create distrust in your audience.
+Not only is there a chance to create confusion, but it will create distrust with your audience.
 Make sure you have a system in place to ensure consistency across every aspect of your messaging.

-Remember that brand storytelling is all about uncovering the “why”.
+Remember that brand storytelling is all about uncovering the “why.”
 Focus on the problem you’re trying to solve for your customer by creating a compelling story around your product or service that puts them in the center.
-By incorporating storytelling into your marketing strategy, you will be able to break through the millions of other marketing messages and build a connection with your customers that will have them thinking of your brand when they’re considering a purchase.
+By incorporating storytelling into your marketing strategy, you will be able to breakthrough the millions of other marketing messages and build a connection with your customers that will have them thinking of your brand when they’re considering a purchase.

 Ready to start telling your authentic brand story?
 Our team is here to help.